dtekcth/data101/src/beginner/AI.md

 ## Using AI as an effective tool
 That said, learning to program with AI rather than relying on it can make you a much stronger and a much more desirable developer.
 AI can help you get quick feedback, help you understand why a function isn't doing what you expect.
-It can hlep you troubleshoot errors that you don't understand yet.
+It can help you troubleshoot errors that you don't understand yet.
 It can give you an example function, similar to what you want to write.
 Seeing what a working function looks like in this language using the same concepts can help you write your own code.
 In the same vein it can give you a starting point, what we usually call a skeleton.
 It won't contain all the code you need but it can help you with filler code or to create a structure to follow.

 Sometimes documentation can be unclear, or have very few words.
 Copy the documentation and ask AI to explain it in plain language.
 Instead of asking it to write code to do a certain task, ask it to give you an idea for how that sort of function could be written!
 Do you have repetitive code you need to write but you just need to fill something in?
 AI can usually do the exact same thing.
 It's great at that sort of thing!
 When you give it something to write again and again, or something to summarize, it can be very effective.
 These ideas for how to use AI are how we want you to learn to use AI if you want to do so.
 AI is a supportive tool, it's not a shortcut.

 But remember: _you_ must understand what the code does. _You_ must be able to write and explain it. _You_ are the programmer—not the AI.

 It’s easy to produce code that looks polished, especially if you’re new to programming.
 But experienced teachers and examiners can often recognize AI-generated code—and it’s usually obvious when a student can’t explain or replicate what they've submitted.

-> As an example, in the text above you can see lots of em-dashes being used.
+> As an example, in the text above you can see lots of em-dashes (—) being
-> These are often used in fiction which AI is often trained on.
-In informative
+> used.
+These are often used in fiction which AI is often trained on.
+In
-> texts like this, the above use is excessive and out of context.
-Stylistic
+> informative texts like this, the above use is excessive and out of context.
-> choices like this aren't always an indicator of AI, some people do write like
+> Stylistic choices like this aren't always an indicator of AI, some people do
-> that, but it can definitely suggest the use of AI.
+> write like that, but it can definitely suggest the use of AI.

 Although usually helpful, sometimes AI can get things very wrong.
-Your calculator won't correct you if you wrote the wrong number and will isntead happily output the answer, not knowing that the inputs were bad.
-AI work the same way but works on language instead of math.
+Your calculator won't correct you if you wrote the wrong number and will instead happily output the answer, not knowing that the inputs were bad.
+AI works the same way but works on language instead of math.

-> As an example for how AI can be used, the above text was originially written
+> As an example for how AI can be used, the above text was originally written
 > by us, but was restructured to be clearer with the help of ChatGPT.
-It was our
+It was
-> thoughts, our writing, but polished, and improved by using it![^original]
+> our thoughts, our writing, but polished, and improved by using
+> it![^original].
+We did proof read it afterwards to correct any spelling
+> mistakes and fixed any formatting that was obviously wrong.

 [^original]: If you're curious what the original version looked like, see the [contributing page](../contributing.md) for a link to the GitHub page for